dpwynne/BTVB/README.md

 We then summarize the data, run the Bradley-Terry model to rank the teams and obtain the appropriate adjustments for serving and home-court, and scale the ratings to have mean 1500 and standard deviation 500.

-The overall sequence of steps can be found in the `BT_workflow` file.
+You should be able to run everything from obtaining the data to making new game predictions by running the code in the `full_workflow` file.

 ## Frequently Anticipated Questions